food-and-service

 If you're an ice cream maker, here's a number that should let you sleep well tonight: 18%.
 That's your automation risk — meaning AI is barely scratching the surface of what you do.
 In a world where knowledge workers are scrambling to adapt, artisanal food production remains remarkably AI-proof.

-But there are a few places where technology is quietly showing up on the production floor.
+But there are a few places where technology is quietly showing up on the production floor, and understanding them matters whether you're running a five-person creamery in Portland or a regional ice cream brand with hundreds of employees.

 What the Data Actually Shows